snowplow/documentation/docs/pipeline-components-and-applications/versions/index.md

 :::info Snowplow BDP

-If you are using Snowplow BDP (Enterprise or Cloud), you don’t need to install any of the core pipeline components yourself.
+If you are using Snowplow BDP, you don’t need to install any of the core pipeline components yourself.
 We deploy your pipeline and keep it up to date.

 :::